The Science of Marketing Bioresearch Brands.™

 Use what you’ve learned in step 3 to promote responses that benefit your goal.
 Whatever story you tell, focus the experience on the people who will use your product or service.

 Practical brands position themselves as the answer to buyer challenges.
-The strategy is the same whether you’re sending a cold email for free or spending $100,000 on a trade show experience: show your buyers how you fulfill their needs better than anyone else can.
+The strategy is the same whether you’re sending a cold email or spending $100,000 on a trade show experience: show your buyers how you fulfill their needs better than anyone else can.

 5. Measure and refine